 Key Trip Planning Considerations & Resources

-1. Decide on a time and financial budget.
+1. Decide on Trip Duration and Budget

 3. Develop a List of “Must-Sees”